Release the hounds!

 I’m not a fan of the existing domain name used for the brand.
 If my goal is to be a premier web hosting review and comparison service this is something I’ll need to improve.

-Not only for testing purposes but not 100% sure yet on this idea.
+Not only for testing purposes but not 100% sure yet about this idea.

 I may change my mind to lean more towards a brand separate from myself.
 I have a decent domain name HostASite.com that may be a perfect fit for this niche.
 I’m also scouting for other possible domains to squat on as well.

 The biggest opportunity for improvement is with the SEO and the content itself.
 Only just a few years ago, the blog generated almost $300k in a year.
-The income in this niche is there, the problem with the blog is the loss of traffic.
+The income in this niche is there; the problem with the blog is the traffic loss.
 This makes my target of doubling the blog’s income in 12 months a very real possibility.

-As of this writing, I have full control of the blog and is hosted by me.
+As of this writing, I have full control of the blog, which is hosted by me.
 I’ve made quite a few structural changes outlined here already and resubmitted the blog to Google Search Console.

 Now the fun begins.
 Next up are the SEO improvements I plan on making.